matthewroberthenderson/Texter/README.md

 # Texter
-A simple application for creating textures from images using GLFW
+A simple application for creating textures from images with OpenGL.
+Uses GLFW amd GLEW libraries.